Will Bots Finally Start To Grow Up In 2017?

 A couple of basic truths about bots today:

-For every bit of information bots can deliver to a user, a human being had to have spoon-fed that data to the bot at some time in the past.
-Bots’ capacity for open-ended learning is very limited.
-Somewhere in the background, a team of writers and other creators have to write the things a bot says, based on the desired personality of the bot and the target audience.
+In general, for every bit of information bots can deliver to a user, a human being had to have spoon-fed that data to the bot at some time in the past.
+Bots’ capacity for open-ended learning is very limited today.
+Bots can be given access to databases of information, but they must be taught specific ways of accessing and processing the data.
+Somewhere in the background, a team of data scientists, writers, and other creators must direct what a bot says on the front end, based on the desired personality of the bot and the target audience.

 Lily Cheng, who leads social bot creation at Microsoft, told me that one of the reasons Tay started spouting hateful comments is because it was put into a public forum—Twitter—where it was exposed to the wrong people.
 Tay, she said, was meant for use by smaller groups of people, not for a wide public audience.

 Today’s bots are horizontal or they’re vertical, but not both.
-That is, they know a little bit about a broad set of topics, or a lot about a very specific topic, but they know a lot about a large set of topics.
-The more specialized they are, the less conversational they are.
+That is, they know a little bit about a broad set of topics, or a lot about a very specific topic, but they don't know a lot about a large set of topics.
+And bots don't know what they don't know.

 Microsoft’s Cheng told me that the people doing the core research and development are letting bots learn in limited and structured ways.
 For instance a travel bot might be given a finite number of places to look for data that could somehow influence the logistics of an upcoming trip.
 It might search the calendar for the best times to fly.
 It could look for clues in email about the event to which the person is traveling to.
 It might look at travel records to look for go-to hotels for the trip.